Gaussian fluctuations for interacting particle systems with singular kernels: Introduction

 \subsection{Acknowledgments}

 We would like to thank Pierre-Emmanuel Jabin for helpful discussion.
 Z.W. is supported by the National Key R\&D Program of China, Project Number 2021YFA1002800, NSFC grant No.12171009, Young Elite Scientist Sponsorship Program by China Association for Science and Technology (CAST) No. YESS20200028 and the start-up fund from Peking University.
-R.Z. is grateful to the financial supports of the NSFC (No. 11922103).
-The financial support by the DFG through the CRC 1283 ``Taming uncertainty and profiting from randomness and low regularity in analysis, stochastics and their applications" are greatly acknowledged.
+R.Z. is grateful to the financial supports by National Key R\&D Program of China (No. 2022YFA1006300), the NSFC (No. 12271030) and BIT Science and Technology Innovation Program Project 2022CX01001.
+The financial support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 317210226--SFB 1283 are greatly acknowledged.